optimus-prime-01/IAF/README.md

    npm start
    npx expo start --clear

-   After running the command, the Expo CLI will start the Metro Bundler in your terminal or browser.

-  Press s in the terminal to switch to Expo Go mode.

-  A QR code will be displayed.

-  Open the Expo Go app on your Android or iOS device.

-  Scan the QR code to launch the app on your phone.
+   # Scan the QR code with Expo Go app on your device.

-  ⚠️ Make sure your phone and computer are connected to the same Wi-Fi network.
-This ensures QR scanning works properly.

    ```

 4. **Admin Dashboard Setup**